Engineering the Smart World: Advance in Digitalisation and Automation

 With the Master of Science in Digitalisation and Automation, you have gained multidisciplinary knowledge in both engineering and digital technologies, which equips you to take up various positions and opens up excellent career perspectives.

-Strategic planning responsibilities fundamentally involve shaping the company's basic business strategy, developing strategic plans and evaluating company performance, and conducting research and data analysis to help make business decisions.
-With a master's degree in digitalization and automation, you can specialise in the areas of manufacturing.
+Strategic planning responsibilities fundamentally involve shaping the company's basic business strategy, developing strategic plans and evaluating company performance as well as conducting research and data analysis to help make business decisions.
+With a Master's degree in Digitalization and Automation, you can specialise in manufacturing and work at the interface of engineering and management.
 You plan machines, materials, personnel and deadlines in such a way that all orders can be processed smoothly.

 Job Guarantee